gluster/anthill/docs/Developers/Design/CRD_design.md

 of nodes by setting `nodes` to the desired value.
 The operator can also dynamically size the template if, instead of setting `nodes`, the `minNodes`, `maxNodes`, `freeStorageMin`, and `freeStorageMax` are configured.
-In this case, the number of stroage nodes always remains between the min and max, and scaling within that range is triggered based on the amount of free storage (not assigned to a brick) exists across the nodes in that template.
+In this case, the number of storage nodes always remains between the min and max, and scaling within that range is triggered based on the amount of free storage (not assigned to a brick) exists across the nodes in that template.